-Parents or students who would like to provide an anonymous report to the school regarding bullying, illegal activity, or suspected abuse can do so by mailing a note to the school, addressing it to the attention of the headmaster.
+Parents/guardians or students who would like to provide an anonymous report to the school regarding bullying, illegal activity, or suspected abuse can do so by mailing a note to the school, addressing it to the attention of the Headmaster.
 We encourage anyone who has such concerns to report them, either anonymously or in person.

-SOCIAL MEDIA POLICY
+POLICY ON SOCIAL MEDIA

 The Academy reserves to itself the right to investigate allegations of bullying, harassment, intimidation, and threats that occur in social media venues and which disrupt the learning environment of the school.
 Not everything said or done by students online is the school's business, but actions and words directed against fellow students, parents, or school staff will be considered as such.
 The school will also notify law enforcement when credible threats of violence are detected.

-Official Social Media Accounts Policy
+The Official Social Media Accounts Policy can be found in the Academies Standard School Policies Guide, linked here.